cmsc426/cmsc426.github.io/colorseg.md

 The next factor controlling the brightness of the image is the ISO.
 To understand what this factor does, you'll need to understand how the camera/imager captures an image.
 Each pixel is generally a capacitor/transistor which converts photos/light into some voltage which can be measured by a circuit in the camera.
 Think of this as light truning a dial/volume knob telling you how much light hits a particular pixel.
 The volatge level measured per pixel can be amplifed by a number (this is like amplifying your volume on your headphones).
 ISO controls this amplification factor.
 As you might have expected a higher ISO means a brighter image and vice-versa.
 Then one might ask why not just set a small aperture and increase your ISO to the maximum value?
 Increasing ISO comes at a cost, a lot of noise.
 So generally one has to be mindful of the parameters chosen.
 A balance of these parameters have to be chosen.

 The last factor in the exposure triangle is the shutter speed.
 This is the time the camera/imager is collecting light.
 The voltage measured will be a sum of all the photons collected during the shutter is active/open.
 A longer shutter speed gives you more light but wil blur any motion.
 The camera's auto mode generally selects the best balance of all the exposure triangle parameters based on some heuristic.

-- Link the paper to make long exposure from shot photos!
+Look at [this cool paper](https://github.com/cchen156/Learning-to-See-in-the-Dark) which cheats the exposure traingle with Deep Learning.
+This paper can predict the noiseless detail which would be obtained from a long exposure given a super short noisy exposure.
+What a time to be alive!
+A version of this is used in the Google Pixel phones for the night mode.

 You might be wondering how does one collect color/RGB (Red Green Blue) images.
 A simple way of doing this is having a camera sensor where each pixel has 3 sub-pixels (or 3 pixels inside each pixel) each of which measures a color out of red, green and blue respectively.
 One can select a color by using the dye of the same color on the pixel (grayscale has a transparent dye).
 This becomes very expensive and is generally only used in very high end cameras which cost thousands of dollars.
 The cheaper sensors use something called a bayer pattern.
 Where each pixel has one colored dye and they alternatively are Red, Green and Blue.
 The missing colors are interpolated using a simple interpolation algorithm.
 The RGB image is represented as a three dimentional array (width x height x 3) on the computer.